 TUPE law requires that the TUPE planning process covers the following 5 steps:

 - Announcing to the employees affected when the transfer is going to happen.

 - For those organisations employing more than 10 staff, informing the employees that they will need to elect employee representatives (if there are no Trade Union Representatives or employee representatives already exist of course).

 - Holding frequent consultation meetings between current employer (the transferor), new employer (transferee) and transferring employees.

 - Making sure that employees are kept informed of the process as it is happening, with frequent email communication and face to face meetings.

-- The most important thing is that both sides take time to plan the TUPE process in good time;
+- The most important thing is that both sides, transferor and transferee take time to plan the TUPE process in good time;

 - taking into account all issues